qgis/QGIS-Documentation/docs/user_manual/working_with_vector/expression_help/Record_and_Attributes.rst

 uuid
 ....

-Generates a Universally Unique Identifier (UUID) for each row using the Qt <a href='http://qt-project.org/doc/qt-4.8/quuid.html#createUuid'>QUuid::createUuid</a>  method.
+Generates a Universally Unique Identifier (UUID) for each row using the Qt `QUuid::createUuid <http://qt-project.org/doc/qt-4.8/quuid.html#createUuid>`_  method.
 Each UUID is 38 characters long.

 .. list-table::
    :widths: 15 85